left4craft/spigot-updater/docs/installation.md

 2. Set the "Bot js file" to `src/index.js`
 3. On the host machine, create a new file called `Dockerfile`:
 ```
+FROM node:lts-slim

-t chrome dev package and fonts to support major charsets (Chinese, Japanese, Arabic, Hebrew, Thai and a few others)
+# Install latest chrome dev package and fonts to support major charsets (Chinese, Japanese, Arabic, Hebrew, Thai and a few others)
 # Note: this installs the necessary libs to make the bundled version of Chromium that Puppeteer
 # installs, work.
 RUN apt-get update \